dunhamlab/SUL1_natural_variants/README.md

 # SUL1_natural_variants
-scripts used for analyzing natural variant competition of SUL1
+Scripts used for analyzing natural variant competition of SUL1

+Scripts for creating a barcode-variant map can be found in https://github.com/camorosi/Subassembly_PB_IndelCorrection